Rethinking the Symptoms of Autism in Girls

 What are the Possible Symptoms of Autism in Girls?

 There is no definitive list of symptoms that can qualify for an autism diagnosis.
-Some girls can exhibit typical autism symptoms, but with less severity.
+Some girls can exhibit typical symptoms, but with less severity.
 If the symptoms do not substantially affect the quality of a girl’s life, chances are that she might not have autism.
-It is therefore wise to carefully consider all aspects of her development before making an assumption.
+It is therefore wise to carefully consider all aspects of development before making an assumption.
 It is always better to get an expert evaluation if you have concerns.